 The Transmission of the Mirror Teachings is an initiation into "dark side teachings" based on the book The Dark Side of the Mirror - Forgetting the self in Dogens's Genjo Koan.

 The mirror teachings bring together Pureland and Zen with some practices from other schools as this teaching reaches the core of the Buddhist message.

 Three hours per week.
 Participants should be fully committed to attendance and have read the book before commencing the course.

-This is a private teaching for a small select group of disciples; a heart to heart transmission of Dogen's text, its meaning and experience.
+This is a private teaching; a heart to heart transmission of Dogen's text, its meaning and experience.
 Maximum group size 12 participants.
 The sessions will not be recorded.

 Entering Genjo Koan - overview and context:

 Life of Dogen, Koans, Yin and yang, The meaning of Genjo Koan.